Loading...

 Portion Control

-Include a source of lean protein such as grilled chicken or tofu, as protein can help balance blood sugar levels.
+Include a source of lean protein like grilled chicken or tofu to your meal.
+Protein can help slow down the absorption of carbohydrates.

 healthspan-mbl